marcelorodrigo/aws-certified-developer-associate-exam/iam.md

 	- Action (what the user can do)
 	- Resource (what recource the policy applies to)

-# Users, Groups and Roles
+## Users, Groups and Roles
+- AWS recommends attaching policies to groups and then assigning users to them.
+- Roles are entities with attaches policies.
+Resources can assume a role to obtain permissions from a policy